AI Operating Leverage

 Not the right fit

-• Companies looking for basic prompt training.
+- Companies looking only for basic prompt training or a general AI-awareness workshop.

 Format and investment